jay24prajapati/Ecommerce_Microservices/README.md

 - **productService**: Allows authenticated users to upload products with images, includes an approval process, and cleans up outdated products, using S3, DynamoDB, and SNS.
 - **orderService**: Processes customer orders with SQS for queueing, Step Functions for workflow management, and SES for email notifications, storing data in DynamoDB.

-This project is ideal for learning about serverless architectures, AWS services, and microservices design.

 ## Architecture

 ### Architecture Diagram